edgeimpulse/courseware-embedded-machine-learning/README.md

 If you find errors or have suggestions about how to make this material better, please let us know!
 You may [create an issue](https://github.com/edgeimpulse/course-embedded-machine-learning/issues) describing your feedback or [create a pull request](https://docs.github.com/es/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you are familiar with Git.

-## Learning Objectives

-By the end of the modules, students should be able to:

-7. Describe the requirements for collecting a good dataset and what factors can create a biased dataset
-8. Demonstrate the ability to collect a dataset using a variety of sensors (e.g. accelerometer, microphone, camera)
-9. Describe broadly what happens during machine learning model training
-10. Describe the difference between model training and inference
-11. Describe why test and validation datasets are needed
-12. Evaluate a model's performance by calculating accuracy, precision, recall, and F1 scores
-13. Demonstrate the ability to train a machine learning model with a given dataset and evaluate its performance
-14. Demonstrate the ability to perform inference on an embedded system to solve a problem
-15. Provide examples of how anomaly detection with embedded systems can be used to solve problems
-16. Demonstrate the ability to detect anomalies from one or more sensors
-17. Describe the differences between image classification, object detection, and image segmentation
-18. Describe how embedded computer vision can be used to solve problems
-19. Describe how convolution and pooling operations are used to filter and downsample images
-20. Describe how convolutional neural networks differ from dense neural networks and how they can be used to solve computer vision problems
-21. Describe how machine learning can be used to classify sounds
-22. Describe the machine learning operations (MLOps) lifecycle

 ## Required Hardware and Software

 Students will need a computer and Internet access to perform machine learning model training and hands-on exercises with the Edge Impulse Studio and Google Colab.
 Students are encouraged to use the [Arduino Tiny Machine Learning kit](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit) to practice performing inference on an embedded device.